 - Posted by: Paul Foster

-- Category: Entrepreneurial advice, Grow a Business, Managing business revenue
+- Category: Business Development Strategies, Entrepreneurial advice, Managing business revenue

-This blog is to poke a little fun at the traditional concept of billing by the hour.
-I apologize in advance for grief it may cause for hard-working professionals.
+The intention of this email is to poke a little fun at the traditional concept of billing by the hour.
+I apologize in advance for the grief it may cause for hard-working professionals.

 Is the productivity of every hour the same?

-Is the 8 hours of work the day before a two week vacation the same as 8 hours of work the day after a great Super Bowl party?
+Are the 8 hours of work the day before a two-week vacation the same as the 8 hours of work the day after a great Super Bowl party?